AnthonyH93/GoCycling/README.md

 ![alt text](Screenshots/App_Store_iPhone_12_Pro_Max/1.png?raw=true) | ![alt text](Screenshots/App_Store_iPhone_12_Pro_Max/2.png?raw=true) | ![alt text](Screenshots/App_Store_iPhone_12_Pro_Max/3.png?raw=true) | ![alt text](Screenshots/App_Store_iPhone_12_Pro_Max/4.png?raw=true)

 ### Features of the History Tab
-* View all past bike rides in an easily readable list
+• View all past cycling routes in an easily readable list
-* Sort all of your bike rides by time, distance and date (all offering ascending or descending order)
+• Sort all of your routes by time, distance and date (all offering ascending or descending order)
+• Filter your routes by their category, rename your categories or recategorize individual routes
-* Click on a single bike ride to view a full screen view including a map of the route as well as metrics
+• Click on a single route to view a full screen view including a map of the route as well as metrics
-* Each list entry is deletable by swiping to the left
+• Each list entry is deletable by swiping to the left

 ### Device Screenshots of the History Tab
 Cycling History List View | Cycling History List View Dark | Single Cycling Route Detailed View | Single Cycling Route Detailed View Dark